Woman Is the Nigger of the World: Release and reception

-Due to its use of the racial epithet "nigger" and what was criticized as an inappropriate comparison of sexism to racism against Black Americans, most radio stations in the United States declined to play the record.
+Due to its use of the racial epithet nigger and what was criticized as an inappropriate comparison of sexism to racism against black Americans, most radio stations in the United States declined to play the record.
 It was released in the U.S. on 24 April 1972 and peaked at number 57 on the Billboard Hot 100, based primarily on sales, making it Lennon's lowest-charting U.S. single in his lifetime.
 The song also charted at number 93 on the Cash Box Top 100.

 The National Organization for Women (NOW) awarded Lennon and Ono a "Positive Image of Women" citation for the song's "strong pro-feminist statement" in August 1972.
 Cash Box described the song as the "most powerful epic to come out of the women's movement so far."

 In the 1 June 1972 issue of Jet magazine, Apple Records ran an ad for the song with a purported quote from Congressman Ron Dellums, a founding member of the Congressional Black Caucus, claiming that he "agreed" with Lennon and Ono that "women are the niggers of the world."
 In the 15 June issue, Dellums wrote a letter in response rejecting that he had "agreed" with Lennon and Ono.
 He clarified that "In a white male-dominated society that sees the role of women as bed-partners, broom pushers, bottle washers, typists and cooks, women are niggers in THIS society."

-Classic Rock critic Rob Hughes rated it as Lennon's 9th best political song.
-By contrast, Showbiz CheatSheet critic Matthew Trzcinski rated the song as the 5th most "horribly racist" song and lambasted Lennon for "repeatedly [using] a slur to make his point [about the oppression of women].
-He never should have gone there."
+Critique

+Record World said that "with hard rock backing and expert guitar work from Elephant's Memory, John and Yoko deliver the message suggested by the title" and called it "strong stuff, musically and lyrically."
+The A.V.
+Club praised the messaging of the song, stating that it "makes a valid point, and one that’s revolutionary for the time".
+Classic Rock critic Rob Hughes rated it as Lennon's 9th best political song, and Rolling Stone listed the song as one of Lennon's 20 most underrated songs.
+Conversely, however, Todd Mealy, an author, critiqued the song, and Lennon's defence of the song, as demonstrating "a lack of nuanced and empathetic knowledge" about the past oppression of African-descended people.
+Ta-Nehisi Coates used the song in a more broad context of race relations, questioning whether Lennon and Ono "really had an understanding of what it meant to be a nigger".
+Far Out Magazine opined that the song was "blunt, unambiguous, and not memorable enough to truly mean anything".